 The extent of FDA involvement in a recall depends largely on the amount of risk the product poses to public health and safety.
 The classification of defective products is as follows:

-If you live in the Mobile, Alabama area and have suffered injury or illness due to a defective or mislabeled drug or other defective product, please contact Long & Waite, Attorneys at Law today to arrange a consultation.
+If you live in the Mobile, Alabama area and have suffered injury or illness due to a defective or mislabeled drug or other defective product, please contact Long & Long by calling (877) 336-0776 or filling out our online form today to arrange a consultation.